Git Quick Start Guide

 ??
 PreCommitChecker.py

-The first two characters indicate the file status, followed by a space. ?? represents untracked files.
-More status codes can be found in git-status.
+The first two characters denote the file status, followed by a space; ?? indicates an untracked file.
+You can view more status codes at git-status.

 1